Trading Crude Oil – A Beginner’s Guide

 Crude Oil Lot Size

-When trading crude oil, the minimum trade size is usually a 10-barrel contract.
-However, one of my brokers offers a 1-barrel contract.
-This isn’t very common, though.
+When trading crude oil, the minimum trade size is usually a 10-barrel contract, with some brokers even enforcing a 100 or 1000-barrel minimum.
+Other brokers might even offer a 1-barrel contract.
+This isn’t very common, however.

-Of course, you need additional equity to maintain the position once the oil trade is open because any floating loss needs to be supported by free (available) margin.
-Immediately after you’ve opened a crude oil trading position, there will be a floating loss of about 5 pips, which is the spread.
+Of course, you need additional equity to maintain the position once the oil trade is open because any floating loss needs to be supported by your available margin.
+Immediately after you’ve opened a crude oil position, there will be a floating loss of about 5 pips, which is the spread.